Cray-HPE/docs-csm/operations/security_and_authentication/SOPS.md

 These are example use cases for how SOPS can be used to secure sensitive information.
 The information provided here is a subset of what SOPS can do.
-The [SOPS readme](https://github.com/getsops/sops/blob/main/README.rst) provides more substantiative examples of how it can be used.
+The [SOPS readme](https://github.com/getsops/sops/blob/main/README.rst) provides more comprehensive examples of how it can be used.

 #### Use SOPS to interactively encrypt sensitive values that are unique to a tenant.